The Building Sheriff, Chairman/Owner: “I get asked two questions all the time...”

 Does he have Public Liability insurance?

 Public Liability Insurance doesn’t cover poor workmanship or a ruined garden.
+It only pays out for accidental damage caused by his workforce.

 It’s the case today that a lot of smaller companies/one-man-bands do not!
 They might say they have but will start flapping if asked to prove it.
 This is because of “cherry picking” by insurance companies.
 A decorator can get PL insurance easily enough, but anyone who works above shoulder height or uses a blowlamp, will be quoted horrendous premiums.